WHO IS WINTER RETREAT FOR?

 PennDel is partnering with Convoy of Hope’s Rural Compassion to come alongside our rural pastors with a renewed vision for reaching our rural areas for Jesus.

-This free two-day event involves:
+The Spring Event is a free two-day event and involves:

 – Three workshops focused on how to connect with your community